CanopyTax/react-disposable-decorator/README.md

 # react-disposable-decorator
-Decorator for properly disposing of observables
+Decorator for properly disposing and canceling observables.

-Creates `this.disposables = []` and calls `.dispose()` on all elements of the array when the decorated component unmounts
+Adds a `disposables` array as a prop to the decorated component.
+Anything pushed into the disposables prop will be properly canceled and disposed when the decorated component is unmounted.
+This means that in your .subscribe(), you won't have to check if your component has been unmounted while you were waiting on a value from an observable.

 #Installation
 `npm install react-disposable-decorator`